 On the taps, concessions to the visiting tourists are made, with the likes of Stella Artois and Melbourne Bitter given space.
 But, with the massive collection of copper taps spread along the bar, Australian craft gets a decent showing too with independents such as Fixation, Stone & Wood, Four Pines and Holgate occupying around a third of the tap space and more dedicated to the craft beer arms of the country's bigger players.
-With an in-house microbrewery landing in 2017, you'll find specialties available only at Hopscotch too, as they invite local breweries through the doors to create one-off brews.
+With an in-house brewery, known as Frank the Tank, you can also find specialties beers from local breweries who Hopscotch has invited through its doors.

 In the fridges, Feral, Two Birds, Big Shed and Prancing Pony all get a showing, as do popular internationals such as Brooklyn Lager and Sierra Nevada Pale Ale.
 Outside of the beer realm, the wine list offers a solid variety, while cocktails can be found on tap, as slushies, and made to order.

 While the "hop" part of the name hints at their beery intentions, Hopscotch’s main raison d'être is as a playful space where even the printed hopscotch court on the restaurant floor encourages memories of a more youthful – and less stressful – existence, backed up by the casual and fun approach taken to their food offerings.